 They may pose a risk to themselves or to others by starting the engine, activating equipment such as the electric windows or by locking the doors.

 Also, in hot and/or sunny weather, please remember that the temperature inside the passenger compartment increases very quickly.

 RISK OF DEATH OR SERIOUS INJURY.

-opened, use the "Child safety" device (refer to the information on "Opening and closing the doors" in Section 1).
+and closing the doors" in Section 1).

 To prevent the doors being